Spina bifida is the most common kind of neural tube defect. These are conditions of the brain, spine and spinal cord.

 - Don’t use hot tubs or saunas when you’re pregnant or if you’re trying to get pregnant.

 - Closed neural tube defect.
-In this condition, the fat, bone or meninges around the spinal cord don’t form correctly.
+In people who have this condition, the fat, bone or meninges around the spinal cord don’t form correctly.
 This sometimes damages the nerves in the spinal cord.
-This condition often causes no symptoms, but some babies may have problems controlling their bladder and bowels (going to the bathroom).
+This condition often causes no symptoms, but some babies may have problems controlling their bladder and bowels.

 - Meningocele.
 This is the rarest form of spina bifida.
-In this condition, the meninges push out through the gap in the spine.
+In this condition, the meninges push out through a gap in the spine.
 This creates a sac filled with fluid (called a meningocele) on the baby’s back.
-There’s usually little or no nerve damage.
-But some babies may have problems controlling their bladder and bowels.
+There’s usually little or no nerve damage, but some babies may have problems controlling their bladder and bowels.
 Surgery can remove the meningocele.

 - Myelomeningocele (also called open spina bifida).
 This is the most severe form of spina bifida.
 In this condition, part of the spinal cord pushes out with the meninges through the opening in the spine to form a sac on the baby’s back.
 The spinal cord and nearby nerves are damaged.
 This can cause paralysis (when you can’t feel or move one or more parts of your body) and life-threatening infections.
-Babies with this condition need surgery before birth or within the first few days of life.
+Babies who have this condition need surgery before birth or within the first few days of life.
 During surgery, a surgeon tucks the spinal cord and nerves back into the spine and covers them with muscle and skin.
 This can help prevent new nerve damage and infection.
-But the surgery can’t fix any damage that’s already happened.
-Even with surgery, babies with this condition have lasting disabilities, like problems walking and going to the bathroom.
+The surgery can’t fix any damage that’s already happened.
+Even with surgery, babies with this condition have lasting disabilities, such as problems walking and going to the bathroom.

 How do you know if your baby has spina bifida?

-Most kinds of spina bifida can be diagnosed during pregnancy or after your baby is born.
+Doctors can diagnose most types of spina bifida when you’re pregnant or after your baby is born.
 If you baby has spina bifida occulta, it may not be diagnosed until later in your baby’s life.

 Diagnosing spina bifida during pregnancy

-You may have prenatal tests (medical tests you get during pregnancy) to check your baby for spina bifida and other birth defects.
+You may have prenatal tests to check your baby for spina bifida and other birth defects.
 Prenatal tests used to diagnose spina bifida include:

 - Maternal blood screening (also called quad screen).
-This blood test checks to see if your baby is at risk for certain birth defects, like NTDs, heart defects and Down syndrome.
+This blood test checks to see if your baby is at risk for certain birth defects, such as neural tube defects, heart defects and Down syndrome.
 The test is done at 15 to 22 weeks of pregnancy.
-If you have high levels of a substance called alpha-fetoprotein (also called AFP), your baby may have an NTD like spina bifida.
+If you have high levels of a substance called alpha-fetoprotein, your baby may have a neural tube defect such as spina bifida.

-- Amniocentesis (also called amnio).
-This test checks amniotic fluid taken from around your baby in the uterus (womb) for birth defects like NTDs.
+- Amniocentesis.
+This test checks amniotic fluid taken from around your baby for birth defects such as neural tube defects.
 You can get this test at 15 to 20 weeks of pregnancy.

 - Ultrasound.
-This test uses sound waves and a computer screen to show a picture of your baby inside the womb.
+This test uses sound waves and a computer screen to show a picture of your baby.
 Providers may see spina bifida with this test.

 Diagnosing spina bifida after your baby is born

-In some cases, providers diagnose spina bifida after a baby’s birth.
-A hairy patch of skin or a dimple on your baby’s back may be the first sign of spina bifida.
-If your baby’s provider thinks your baby has spina bifida, she may use one of these tests to get a clearer view of your baby’s spine:
+Sometimes providers diagnose spina bifida after a baby is born.
+If your baby’s provider thinks your baby has spina bifida, they may use one of these tests to get a clearer view of your baby’s spine: